 We will grow stronger as an organization and be able to better serve our community by building up the talent and expertise of our staff.
 We will preserve our funding relationships and also explore new funding opportunities.

-- 25,000 residents can access our services at our new head office
+- 25,000 residents can access our services at our head office

-- 151 women received support through the Reduce Abuse Program
+- 480 visits by women participating in receiving support through Reduce Abuse Program

 2350 Finch Ave West, Unit D